 Flash forward, and selling through a shop is an essential component of how to sell stuff on Facebook successfully.
 In fact, you could argue it’s the single best way to sell on Facebook.
 In general, Facebook consistently sends less traffic to external links than it used to, and that trend has been continuous.
 That means that users on Facebook are more likely to complete a transaction if it means they don’t have to leave the site, or in most cases, the mobile app.
 Therefore, selling directly through the platform is the best way to sell on Facebook.

 Now, let’s take a quick pause here.
-I know that a lot of entrepreneurs and small businesses sell digital products, like software, MP3s, and Ebooks.
+I know that a lot of small businesses sell digital products, like software, MP3s, and ebooks.
 At this time, Facebook doesn’t let you sell digital products on the platform.

 So, if that’s your business model, the best way to sell on Facebook for you would be to use Facebook purely as a marketing tool that redirects to your external site.
 You wouldn’t benefit from creating an online store at this point in time.
 Hopefully, Facebook changes this policy down the road.